carasiov/active_learning/src/infrastructure/visualization/REFACTORING_SUMMARY.md

 ## Module Location

+**Current Location**: `src/infrastructure/visualization/`
-**Current Location**: `src/visualization/` (repository root) **Previous Location**: `use_cases/experiments/src/visualization/` **Migration Date**: 2025-11-14
+**Previous Location**: `use_cases/experiments/src/visualization/`
+**Migration Date**: 2025-11-14

-The visualization module has been moved to the repository root (`src/visualization/`) to establish it as core infrastructure that can be reused across multiple projects (experiments, dashboard, future tools).
+The visualization module now lives in `src/infrastructure/visualization/` so it can serve both experiments and the dashboard without duplication.
 A backward compatibility wrapper remains at the old location for existing code.

 ## Objective
 Refactor monolithic `plotters.py` (1,643 lines) into maintainable, domain-organized modules.